markusdd/EasyEDA_to_KiCAD_Lib_UI/README.md

 After entering everything close the program once to save everything.
 The application leverages the save state mechanism of egui to persist your settings.

+## What this is NOT

+- a full featured LCSC library/component browser
+- a savior which prevents you from overriding stuff you did not want to override
+- a checker that the resulting lib components are actually correct

+So, use it as a convenience, but as always: Make sure the output and settings are what you inteneded and what you need!